Tzitzit, Tefillin, and the Talmud

 The children of Israel, after they were brought out of Egypt, were commanded to have a simple ribbon of blue in the border of their garments, to distinguish them from the nations around them, and to signify that they were God's peculiar people.
 The people of God are not now required to have a special mark placed upon their garments.
 But in the New Testament we are often referred to ancient Israel for examples.
 If God gave such definite directions to his ancient people in regard to their dress, will not the dress of his people in this age come under his notice?
 Should there not be in their dress a distinction from that of the world?
 Should not the people of God, who are his peculiar treasure, seek even in their dress to glorify God?
 And should they not be examples in point of dress, and by their simple style rebuke the pride, vanity, and extravagance of worldly, pleasure-loving professors?
 God requires this of his people.
 Pride is rebuked in his word. {HR, February 1, 1872 par.
 4}

-Related Issues
+Appearance Issues

+There are many general issues of appearance beyond wearing the tassels.
 Since I began wearing the tassels, I have been made increasingly aware there are many who are highly opposed to anything Jewish.
 The reaction I have faced to the observance of Passover and the yearly Sabbaths is nothing compared to the reaction toward the wearing of the tassels.

 I can almost hear Satan cackle to himself.
 "The Sunday-keepers ignore just one little commandment".
 "The feast-keepers ignore just one little statute".
 How does the Messiah feel when we choose to dismiss one of His requirements?
+Unfortunately, this is not the only little requirement people ignore.

 Remember!
 Keeping the law of the Messiah does not save you.
 Belief in the Messiah saves you.
 Ignoring the law of the Messiah means you do not practice what you believe.